johns/CoOp/Docs/SDD.md

 ![Architectural Design Diagram](images/architecture-diagram.png)

-6.3.  __CSC and CSU Descriptions__ -- The components of BetterWe consist of mainly front end pages.
+6.3.  __CSC and CSU Descriptions__ -- The components of CoOp consist of mainly front end pages.
 They will be split up into reusable components and page views.

 6.3.1  __Class Descriptions__